 DBGate Sample 17 - Budget Request

-This example shows to create forms like budget requests in the Gartle Budgeting application.
+This example demonstrates how to create forms for budget requests.

 Budget Request Sample